dotnet/iot/src/devices/Mhz19b/README.md

 Binding for the MH-Z19B NDIR infrared gas module.
 The gas module measures the CO2 gas concentration in the ambient air.

 ## Binding Notes
-The binding supports the connection through its UART interface.
-The binding gets configured with the UART to be used (e.g. ```/dev/serial0```).
-The UART is held open only while reading the current concentration from the sensor to enable UART multiplexing.

-The sensor is supplied with 5V.
+The MH-Z19B gas module provides a serial communication interface (UART) which can be directly wired to a Raspberry PI board.
+The module is supplied with 5V.
 The UART level is at 3.3V and no level shifter is required.

 |Function|	Raspi pin|	MH-Z19 pin|
 |--------|-----------|------------|